wp-plugins/wp-retina-2x/readme.txt

 * wr2x_img_url: you can check and potentially override the $wr2x_img_url (normal/original image from the src) that will be used in the srcset for 1x
 * wr2x_img_retina_url: you can check and potentially override the $wr2x_img_retina_url (retina image) that will be used in the srcset for 2x
 * wr2x_img_src: you can check and potentially override the $wr2x_img_src that will be used in the img's src (only used in Pro version)
+* wr2x_validate_src: the img src is passed; return it if it is valid, return null if it should be skipped

 == Upgrade Notice ==